Frequently Asked Questions (FAQ)

 The SPEAK and IPT are administered three times per year, prior to the start of each semester: August, December & April.
 If your department wants you to take on teaching duties for the fall semester, for example, the last opportunity you would have to test would be in August.
 During each testing round, the SPEAK is scheduled about two weeks before the IPT so students who need to take both tests can do so within the same testing period.
 See test dates for details.

-Testers who receive a SPEAK score below 45 out of a possible 60 will not be permitted to take the IPT.
-In such a case, the tester would need to retake the SPEAK in a subsequent testing cycle.
-Testers who receive a SPEAK score of 45-55, who take and fail the IPT, will need to retake the IPT in a subsequent testing cycle.
-Testers receive detailed feedback on their score reports with suggestions for strengthening skills.
+Candidates who receive a SPEAK score below 45 out of a possible 60 will not be permitted to take the IPT.
+In such a case, the candidate would need to retake the SPEAK in a subsequent testing cycle.
+Candidates who receive a SPEAK score of 45-55, who take and fail the IPT, will need to retake the IPT in a subsequent testing cycle.
+IPT candidates receive detailed feedback on their score reports with suggestions for strengthening skills.

 A student who does not attain fluency certification will not be eligible to take on any duties that involve oral instructional communication with undergraduate students.